patrickbjohnson/what-does-your-startup-do/README.md

 =========================
 The site randomly selects a vague, nondescript 'mission statement' that outlines what a startup does.

-We Don't know what they sell, what business or industry their in.
-Apparently we only care they sell 'happiness' and 'pixel-perfect' things.
+We don't know what they sell, what business or industry they're in but apparently they sell 'happiness' and 'pixel-perfect' things.

 Phrases